 Hello, edumagicians.
 Welcome to another cross-over episode with Brittany Rincon of the Teacher Leader podcast.
 Brittany helps new teachers in their first few years as a mentor, and I work with aspiring teachers to become educators of excellence.
 We talk about ten tips for new teachers.

 Let's jump right in!

 2. Make a list of go-to people who can help you.
-On that list identify who they are, office location, phone number, email address, and how s/he/they prefer to be contacted.
+On that list, identify who they are, office location, phone number, email address, and how s/he/they prefer to be contacted.
 Not only have go-to people in your district but also online.
 Build your PLN on Twitter and Instagram.

 3. Set boundaries - Be protective of your time.
-Set boundaries for your email, DMs, messaging, etc. I personally let my students know I will get back to them in 24 hours on a weekday and 48 hours during a weekend, and that I don't respond to messages after 9 P.M.
+Set boundaries for your email, DMs, messaging, etc. I let my students know I will get back to them in 24 hours on a weekday and 48 hours during a weekend and that I don't respond to messages after 9 P.M.
 Set boundaries for yourself and let your students know about them.

-7. Make a monthly checklist - Create a list of what happens during each month.
+7. Make a monthly checklist - Create a list of what happens each month.
 Jot down what happens each month - you may even want to pick up the Edumagic planner to help you do this!
 Also, reflect upon your lessons, units, and more on your experience in the classroom with that lesson.

 8. Try something new with edtech - Use educational technology meaningfully in the classroom.
-Get to know a few edtech tools well and then use them with your students in the classroom.
+Please get to know a few edtech tools well and then use them with your students in the classroom.
 I recommend nearpod and peardeck.
 Brittany recommends padlet.
 She shares how she uses it with her team and her students!
 So creative!

 11. Work smarter.
-Not harder. - You don't have to recreate the wheel!
-Use best practices around you and be as efficient as possible!
-Be intentional with your time, connect with your mentor, and ask those questions!
+Not harder. - You don't have to recreate the wheel.
+Use best practices around you and be as efficient as possible.
+Be intentional with your time, connect with your mentor, and ask those questions.

 Connect with Brittany Rincon